Other Therapeutic Candidates

 Molybdenum Cofactor Deficiency (MoCD) Type A

 Alexion is also investigating new therapeutic agents designed to regulate the complement inflammatory pathway.
 These include ALXN1007, a novel anti-inflammatory antibody designed to target severe and ultra-rare inflammatory disorders.
-Based on the outcome of early-stage clinical trials of ALXN1007 in healthy volunteers, we expect to continue development of ALXN1007 in multiple severe, life-threatening and ultra-rare conditions.
+Currently, ALXN1007 is being evaluated in a Phase 2 proof-of-concept study in patients with a rare autoimmune disorder called antiphospholipid syndrome (APS), and in another Phase 2 proof-of-concept study in patients with another severe and ultra-rare disorder, graft-versus-host disease involving the lower gastrointestinal tract, or GI-GVHD.